resident-advisor/.github/pull_request_template.md

-[//]: # 'Please update your PR to have a descriptive title rather than an auto-generated one, this makes it easier to read in git history and on Slack.'
+[//]: # 'Please update your PR to have a descriptive title rather than an auto-generated one, this makes it easier to read in git history and when linked to on other platforms.'

 ### Background :scroll:

-[//]: # "A short explanation of how these changes relate to the Shortcut story linked above and/or any other reasons for opening this PR.
+[//]: # "A short explanation of how these changes relate to the linked story and/or any other reasons for opening this PR.
 Please assume that readers don't have any background knowledge relating to your changes."

 ### Changes :memo: